labteral/https-reverse-proxy/README.md

 Edit the file `env.sh` and change the value of the variable `LETSENCRYPT_EMAIL` to the email you want to be used for requesting the certificates.

 Now, execute the `launch.sh` script.
-The script launches a Docker container.
-A `data` directory will be created containing the certificates once they are obtained.
+It will launch a Docker container, creating a `data` directory in the current directory and shared with the host to store the certificates persistently.
 Every day, the container will renew the certificates if needed.